 That has happened to me on more than one occasion, but I always get suckered in because it’s worth the photo right?

 Well… my last trip to Italy may have changed my perspective on this matter.

 Outside the Vatican, we saw the opportunity to get our photo with some Roman Gladiators.
 Maybe it’s all Russell Crowe’s responsibility but it seemed like a really good idea at the time.

-Gladiator #2 then refused to give our camera back until we paid them 5 Euros EACH for every photo we took.
+Gladiator #2 then refused to give our camera back until we paid 5 Euros EACH for every photo we took.
 5 Euros EACH!